History of the University of Chicago

-The University of Chicago was founded in 1891, using the same name as the Old University of Chicago (known then as the University of Chicago), which was founded in the 1850s but closed in 1886.
-Supporters of a new university raised money, selected a new campus in Hyde Park, and opened its doors in 1890, with classes beginning in 1892.
-Most of the original financing came from oil magnate John D. Rockefeller and the American Baptist Education Society.
-The university's first president was William Rainey Harper.

-Major educational reforms were instituted during the tenure of the university's fifth president, Robert Maynard Hutchins, during the 1930s and 1940s, including the creation of the university's Common Core curriculum for undergraduates.

-Since 2018, the university has begun major campus expansion projects.

 Founding

 John D. Rockefeller funded the University of Chicago along with the American Baptist Education Society.

+Philanthropy and early advocacy

-John Boyer notes that the key promoters Frederick Gates and Thomas Goodspeed "...in 1888 and 1889, were acutely aware of the misery and public humiliation that had accompanied the collapse of the first institution, having had considerable difficulty raising the $400,000 needed to match John D. Rockefeller’s historic offer of $600,000 to recreate a first-rate Baptist college in Chicago."
+John Boyer said that the key promoters Frederick Gates and Thomas Goodspeed "...in 1888 and 1889, were acutely aware of the misery and public humiliation that had accompanied the collapse of the first institution, having had considerable difficulty raising the $400,000 needed to match John D. Rockefeller’s historic offer of $600,000 to recreate a first-rate Baptist college in Chicago."

+Campus establishment and early governance

-The University of Chicago's Hyde Park campus was established in 1890 through the efforts of the American Baptist Education Society and oil magnate John D. Rockefeller, who later called it "the best investment I ever made."
-The University of Chicago held its first classes there on October 1, 1892.
+The University of Chicago's Hyde Park campus was established in 1890, through the efforts of the American Baptist Education Society and oil magnate John D. Rockefeller, who later called it "the best investment I ever made."
 The original tract of land, comprising the current main quads, was donated by Marshall Field, owner of the Marshall Field and Company department store.
 Other Chicagoans made financial donations to match Rockefeller's offer.
-Martin A. Ryerson (1856–1932) served as the president of the board of trustees of the University from 1892 to 1922.
+Martin A. Ryerson (1856–1932) served as the president of the board of trustees of the university from 1892 to 1922.
 He donated over $2 million to the university, including $350,000 for the construction of the Ryerson Physical Laboratory, and endowed the Martin A. Ryerson Distinguished Service Professorship in 1925.